Philip is a Grade 3 RASSO lawyer and has a mixed practice receiving instructions from CPS, Trading Standards and defence firms.

 Philip also receives instructions to conduct POCA proceedings for both the CPS and Trading Standards.
 Philip has also appeared in the Court of Appeal for both prosecution and defence.

 Philip studied law at The University of Leeds before going on to the Bar Vocational Course at Northumbria University.
-He successfully completed the course and was awarded the Plowden Chambers Prize for the highest overall advocacy mark.
-In his spare time Philip was a keen amateur rugby player, until the birth of his two sons, he now has to settle for being an armchair supporter- when he is allowed!
+Philip was awarded the Plowden Chambers Prize for the highest overall advocacy mark.

-At the centre of Philip’s practice is client care and his approachable manner has enable Philip to forge good relations with both professional and lay clients.
-Philip is able to provide both advisory and strategic direction to a case.
-He is Grade 3 on the Advocacy Panel.
+At the center of Philip’s practice is client care and his approachable manner has enable Philip to forge good relations with both professional and lay clients.

-R. v R (2017) causing serious injury by dangerous driving: prosecuted case which involved a failure to properly secure the load of the vehicle.
+R. v R (2017) – causing serious injury by dangerous driving: successfully prosecuted case which involved a failure to properly secure the load of the vehicle.

 R. v.
-T (2017) section 18 GBH: prosecuted case where defendant had subjected victim to a sustained attack involving the pouring of boiling water over the victim.
+T (2017) – section 18 GBH: successfully prosecuted case where defendant had subjected victim to a sustained attack involving the pouring of boiling water over the victim.

 R. v.
-C (2016) Section 18 GBH: prosecuted case involving a stabbing defendant, received a 9 year sentence.
+C (2016) – section 18 GBH: successfully prosecuted case involving a stabbing.
+Defendant received a 9 year sentence.

 2004 BVC Northumbria University (Plowden Chambers Prize for highest overall advocacy mark)